raferdev/dt_money/readme.md

 ---

-<p align="center"> This app was created on Rocketseat course and was build to improve the ReactJS advanced concepts, like, useCallback, memo and useMemo.
+<p align="center"> This app was created on Rocketseat course and was build to improve the ReactJS advanced concepts, like, useCallback, memo and useMemo, and more about modals and accessibility.
 It's resume the best options to api RESTFUll request from frontend to backend.
 Language: Typescript, some libs: Axios, Styled Components, Radix-UI, React hook form and more.
 </p>

 ## 📝 Table of Contents